-- a) All players must be positioned in fair territory, and the catcher must be in the catcher's box and in a position to receive the pitch. - b) The pitcher must have possession of the ball and be on or near the pitching plate.

-- c) The pitcher must have the pivot foot in contact with the pitcher's plate and both feet within the 61.0 cm (24 in) length of the pitcher's plate.
-The hips must be in line with first and third bases. - (MP only The pitcher must have both feet in contact with the pitcher's plate and within the 61.0 cm (24 in) length of the pitcher's plate.
-The shoulders must be in a line with first and third bases). - d) The pitcher must take, or appear to take, a signal from the catcher while standing on the plate with the hands separated and the ball in either the glove or the pitching hand. - e) The pitcher must, after taking the signal, bring their whole body to a full and complete stop with the ball in both hands in front of the body.
-The stepping (non-pivot foot) must be stationary at the start and during pause.
-The stepping (non-pivot) foot can only move forward with the start of the pitch.
-Any backward movement of the non-pivot foot during or after the pause is an illegal action.
+- a) All players must be positioned in fair territory, and the catcher must be in the catcher's box and in a position to receive the pitch. - b) The pitcher must have possession of the ball and be on or near the pitcher's plate. - c) The pitcher must have the pivot foot in contact with the pitcher's plate and both feet within the 61.0 cm.
+(24 in.) length of the pitcher's plate.
+The hips must be in line with first and third bases. - (MP only The pitcher must have both feet in contact with the pitcher's plate and within the 61.0 cm.
+(24 in.) length of the pitcher's plate.
+The shoulders must be in a line with first and third bases). - d) The pitcher must take, or appear to take, a signal from the catcher while legally in contact with the pitcher's plate with the hands separated and the ball in either the glove or the pitching hand. - e) The pitcher must, after taking the signal, bring their whole body to a full and complete stop with the ball in both hands in front of the body.
+The stepping (non-pivot) foot must be stationary at the start and during pause.
+The stepping (nonpivot) foot can only move forward with the start of the pitch.
+Any backward movement of the stepping non-pivot foot during or after the pause is an illegal action.

-This position must be held for not less than two (2) seconds and not more

 This position must be held for not less than two (2) seconds and not more than five (5) seconds before releasing the ball.
 Holding the ball in both hands to the side of the body is considered in front of the body.

-(MP only - This position must be held for not less than two (2) seconds and not more than ten (10) seconds before releasing the ball)
+(MP only: This position must be held for not less than two (2) seconds and not more than ten (10) seconds before releasing the ball.)